 The area of enhancement opportunity is in the speed of the winch.
 The areas slow to adopt the innovation state that the winch is too slow.
 This can easily be remedied by better refining the winch specification requirements.

-10. Has any other organization used this innovation? ☐ Yes ☐ No
+10. Has any other organization used this innovation? ☐ Yes ☐ No ☒ Don’t Know

 If so, please list organization names and contacts.
 Please identify the source of this information.